5 Ways to Save Money When Eating Out

 Eating out is one of my greatest pleasures in life.
 I love food.
-Unfortunately, I recently discovered that I have a gluten intolerance so I don’t get to indulge as much as I used to!
-Restaurants can be a great place to hang out with friends and meet new people.
-I’m here to help you save a few bucks at restaurants and allow you to eat out a little more often.
+Restaurants are a super great place to hang out with friends and meet new people!
+I’m here to help you save a few bucks at restaurants and allow you to eat out more often.

 take home leftovers

 The average working person spends $10 on lunch every single day!
-If you work 5 days a week for 48 weeks a year, that’s going to cost you at least $2,400 in a year just for lunch.
-Use those leftovers to save you money the next day!
+If you work 5 days a week for 48 weeks of the year, that’s going to cost you $2,400 in a year just for lunch.
+Use those leftovers to save you some money the next day!

 split your meal